 Sales outsourcing and market insights

-When people think of outsourcing, they often think of low-value off-shoring services, such as people answering the phone to resolve billing issues.
+When people think of outsourcing, they often think of low-value off-shoring services.
 Many don’t consider it as a possible core function of their sales strategy.
 Outsourcing is an acquired capability and it can be difficult at first to find a partner you can trust.
-But the right outsourced sales partner can a value-add, not necessarily a low-cost solution.
+But the right outsourced sales partner can be a major value-add.
 Once you do find the right partner, using a third-party for all or part of your sales development function can work well in almost any market.

-The right partner will examine the market to help you determine how your product or service fits within it, whether there is a dominant competitor, what pains potential buyers are experiencing, and report on existing solutions they’re currently using to ease that pain.
-If necessary they’ll help you use these insights to realign the existing value proposition to the market conditions and intelligence from your ideal customer profile.
+The right partner will examine the market thoroughly.
+They can provide detailed feedback about how your product or service fits, whether there’s a dominant competitor, what pains potential buyers are experiencing, and any existing solutions they’re using.
+If necessary, they’ll help you use these insights to realign your value proposition to the market conditions and your ideal customer profile.

-These market learnings are some of the most valuable things a sales outsourcing team can bring you.
-Knowing what your potential buyers actually think about your product, your competitors, and their own needs will help you better position your solution to generate more revenue.
-The best sales development provider for you will likely already have extensive experience in your industry, compounding the value they can provide.
+Knowing these insights and realigning to capitalize on them will help you better position your solution to generate more revenue.
+The best sales development provider for you will already have extensive experience in your industry, compounding the value they can provide.

 What 2020 sales plan needs can an outsourced sales team satisfy?

 Beyond market insights, bringing in a sales development team can have substantial benefits for your organization.
-Some factors that sales outsourcing can satisfy are:
+Some of those benefits include:

 1. Speed to Market